-The best part is that you can start doing this right now by using investing apps that allow you to invest in individual stocks:
+The best part is that you can start doing this right now by using free investing apps like Robinhood that allow you to invest in individual stocks.

 Peer to peer (P2P) lending is part of a new wave of holistic banking and finance trends that emphasizes fair lending based on a community of creditors creating a fund from which the lenders can make money, with the interest paid to go into the pocket of the peer to peer lenders.

 This is a fairly low-risk venture given the protections offered by the financial conduct regulators and can be bought into, in many ethical and sustainable P2P companies, with low rates of the initial investment.
 To boot, you can feel like you’re doing something good by offering an ethical and holistic approach to lending, as opposed to the predatory nature of some banks and small businesses.